 A thoracic surgeon performs pleurectomy/decortication in a hospital under general anesthesia.
 It’s an inpatient procedure, and most people stay in the hospital for several days to recover.
 In the first step, surgeons remove the pleural lining from the chest wall.
 In the second, they focus on tumors and affected tissue on the surface of the lung.

 Pleural mesothelioma survivor Joe Barna credits P/D surgery for his success.
 He tells us, “I remember Dr. DaSilva going into surgery talking about my disease, in so many words saying, ‘We’re going to kick its ass.’
 He just gave me such an incredibly positive feeling.
-My last checkup with him he told me, ‘You don’t even need to be here.’”
+My last checkup with him, he told me, ‘You don’t even need to be here.’”

 Step 1: Pleurectomy

-To start the procedure, the surgical team positions you on your side.
+To start the mesothelioma procedure, the surgical team positions you on your side.
 Your surgeon then makes a long incision along your back, called a thoracotomy, to open your chest cavity.
 This incision runs from near your spine down toward your lower ribs.

 If mesothelioma has spread to the lower chest, a second incision may be needed.
 In some cases, the sixth rib is removed to create more space.
 Your surgeon removes your parietal pleura, the outer layer of the lung’s lining, along with any visible cancer on the chest wall lining, heart sac or diaphragm.